bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 ## YouTube Video sharing

-(Note: Only Presenter can perform below functions.)

-### Starting YouTube Video sharing
+### Start YouTube video sharing

+1. Join a meeting.

-1. Click on the moderator/presenter action menu (+) button
+2. Presenter: Click on the action ("+" icon) button.

-2. Insert a Youtube video link in the popup window appearing on screen.

-3. click share a new video button.
+3. Presenter: Select "Share an external video".

+4. Presenter: The popup modal should appear.
+Paste a YouTube link there.

+5. Presenter: Click "Share a new video".

-The Youtube video chosen will be played in the presentation stream.
+6. All clients will see the YouTube video playing in the presentation area.

 ### Volume/Skipping/Pausing

+1. Join a meeting.

+2. Presenter: Click on the action ("+" icon) button.

+3. Presenter: Select "Share an external video".

+4. Presenter: The popup modal should appear.
+Paste a YouTube link there.

+5. Presenter: Click "Share a new video".

-- Presenter should be available to perform all the available commands/options of the Youtube video such as muting the video, decreasing or increasing the volume and pausing or Resuming the video.
+6. Presenter should be able to perform all the available actions on the YouTube video such as muting, increasing/decreasing the volume, pausing/resuming.

-The options should work fine as watching a regular youtube video on the Youtube Website.
+7. The result of those actions should be visible for all clients.

+### Stoping Youtube Video Sharing

+1. Join a meeting.

+2. Presenter: Click on the action ("+" icon) button.

+3. Presenter: Select "Share an external video".

+4. Presenter: The popup modal should appear.
+Paste a YouTube link there.

+5. Presenter: Click "Share a new video".

+6. All clients will see the YouTube video playing in the presentation area.

+7. Presenter: Click on the action ("+" icon) button.

+8. Presenter: Select "Stop sharing external video".

+9. All clients will see the video disappear and the presentation visible again.

 ### Playing another Video

-1. click on the moderator/presenter action menu (+) button
+1. Join a meeting.

-2. Click on stop Sharing Youtube Video
+2. Presenter: Click on the action ("+" icon) button.

-3. Clicking again on the highlighting (+) button

-4. Sharing youtube video

-5. Insert a youtube video link in the popup window appearing on screen.

-6. click share a new video button.

-The current playing video will stop, and the presentation returns to show the current slide and after clicking share a new video button, the new video will start playing.

-### Stoping Youtube Video Sharing
+3. Presenter: Select "Share an external video".

+4. Presenter: The popup modal should appear.
+Paste a YouTube link there.

+5. Presenter: Click "Share a new video".

+6. All clients will see the YouTube video playing in the presentation area.

+7. Presenter: Click on the action ("+" icon) button.

+8. Presenter: Select "Stop sharing external video".

-1. Click on the moderator/presenter action menu (+) button
+9. Presenter: Click on the action ("+" icon) button.

-2. Click stop Sharing Youtube Video.

-The current playing video will stop, and the presentation returns to show the current slide.
+10. Presenter: Select "Share an external video".

+11. Presenter: The popup modal should appear.
+Paste a new YouTube link there.

+12. Presenter: Click "Share a new video".

+13. All clients will see the new YouTube video playing in the presentation area.

 ## Shared Notes

 ### Using shared notes panel

-(Note: Only Presenter/Moderator can perform this function.)

-1. Select shared notes to open panel.
+1. Join a meeting with two or more users.

+2. Click "Shared Notes" on the left-hand panel.

-2. Begin writing in the shared notes panel.
+3. Start writing in the opened shared notes panel.

-Notification appears to indicate share notes is in use, viewers/other users should see content updating when they open and view shared notes from their local interface.

-### Using shared notes formatting tools

-(Note: Only Presenter/Moderator can perform this function.)

-1. Type in the shared notes panel
+4. Notification should appear on the "Shared Notes" button for those users whose shared notes panel is closed.

-2. Use the available formatting tools (such as bold, italic, underlined etc.)

-3. Make a bulleted list

-4. Make a numbered list

-Viewers/other users should see content updating when they open or view the shared notes from their local interface

-### Use/contribute to shared notes

-1. As a viewer, select shared notes to open panel.

-2. Begin writing in the shared notes panel.

-Shared notes should update with edits or contributions made by viewers/other users.

-### Local view

-- Viewer and other moderators local view, should see a notification to indicate Shared Notes are in use.
+4. After opening the shared notes panel, all clients should see the writing as well.
+The username will appear near the test that user is currently typing.

 ### Exporting Shared notes